ApprenticeAI/frapy/docs/topics/feed-exports.rst

         "ftp": "frapy.extensions.feedexport.FTPFeedStorage",
     }

-A dict containing the built-in feed storage backends supported by Scrapy.
+A dict containing the built-in feed storage backends supported by Frapy.
 You can disable any of these backends by assigning ``None`` to their URI scheme in :setting:`FEED_STORAGES`.
 E.g., to disable the built-in FTP storage backend (without replacement), place this in your ``settings.py``: